Crown of thorns (Euphorbia Milii) originally grew in Madagascar. This succulent shrub holds multiple stems and dark green leaves.

 In addition to being an excellent houseplant, you can plant Euphorbia milii outdoors in the warm climates of USDA hardiness zones 9B through 11.

-In this article will share information on growing crown of thorns.
-It will also provide tips on propagation and solution for pests and diseases.
+In this article, we will share information on growing crown of thorns.
+It will also provide tips on propagation and solutions for pests and diseases.

 Apart from being an evergreen plant, Euphorbia Milli can also resist drought.
 It produces woody, succulent stems up to three feet high.
 The thorns cover the stems randomly and measure up to an inch long.